AreebaMushtaq/AreebaMushtaq/README.md

 ## 🚀 Projects
 - **Calculator App** – Streamlit app for basic & advanced calculations.
-- **E-commerce Website** – HTML/CSS/JS frontend, Express.js backend, MongoDB database.
+- **EduSphere App** – Built with Python and Streamlit, includes interactive features for learning.
-- **Supermarket Sales Analysis** – Python data cleaning, visualization & insights.
+- **Data Analysis** – Cleaning, analyzing, and visualizing a dataset to uncover trends and insights using Python, Pandas, and Plotly.
 ## 📫 Contact
 - LinkedIn: [Your LinkedIn](https://linkedin.com/in/yourprofile)
 - Portfolio: [My Portfolio](https://yourportfolio.com)